Popieluszko: Freedom Is Within Us

 Popieluszko: Freedom Is Within Us (Popiełuszko.
 Wolność jest w nas) is a 2009 Polish film written and directed by Rafal Wieczynski.
 This film is based on real life events of Polish Catholic priest Jerzy Popiełuszko.
+The filming took eight months, from August 2007 and April 2008.

+In a DVD published by Ignatius Press, and especially Blu-ray, there are special features (or extras) included in the film: documentary on the making of the film (21 minutes), Victors Don't Die: The Story of Fr.
+Jerzy Popiełuszko (50-minute documentary), and the film trailer.